- This Task requires authentication.Sign-in Required

 Pitt researchers and IT developers can use Globus Connect Server to create endpoints on multi-user systems such as lab servers, clusters, and other HPC computing and storage resources.
 Globus Connect Server is available for all POSIX-compliant file systems and many object stores.
 Pitt’s HIPAA/BAA subscription level allows using Globus with data that requires additional protections including Personally Identifiable Information (PII), Protected Health Information (PHI) and controlled, unclassified data.
 Subscribers at these levels may identify storage systems with sensitive data that require higher level of assurance and Globus will ensure that stricter access policies are enforced.
 The University of Chicago complies with HIPAA by signing a Business Associate Agreement (BAA) that assures Globus appropriately safeguards PHI.

 Globus Connect Personal software (available on Windows, MacOS, and Linux operating systems) can be used to create an endpoint on a laptop or personal computer and use it to transfer and share files even if you don’t have administrative privileges on the machine.
+Users can request to be upgraded to Globus Plus and create shared endpoints on their personal computers (using Globus Connect Personal) and transfer files between Globus Connect Personal endpoints.

 Developers can use the Globus Auth platform services as a standards-based identity broker that facilitates authentication and authorization from hundreds of identity providers.
 This includes InCommon/CILogon.
 Developers can utilize the REST APIs and Python SDK to create an integrated ecosystem of research data servicdes, applications, and workflows.